diem/bcs/README.md

 participants to maintain both a copy of the serialized bytes and the deserialized message often leading to confusion about safety and correctness.
 While there exist a handful of existing deterministic serialization formats, there is no obvious choice.
-To address this, we propose Libra Canonical Serialization that defines a deterministic means for translating a message into bytes and back again.
+To address this, we propose Diem Canonical Serialization that defines a deterministic means for translating a message into bytes and back again.

 ### Specification

-LCS supports the following data types:
+BCS supports the following data types:

 * Booleans
 * Signed 8-bit, 16-bit, 32-bit, 64-bit, and 128-bit integers